Sharing all the tips & tricks for how to lay an Amazing DIY brick patio over dirt using reclaimed bricks on a budget!

-Jason started laying the bricks down the middle of the patio and then across the middle until we had 4 separate squares.
+Jason started laying the bricks down the middle of the patio & then across the middle until we had 4 separate squares.

 He leveled each brick using a rubber mallet making sure to keep the bricks in line with the level string line he had added before.

 He added the bricks one square section at a time.